yihao03/tp/docs/DeveloperGuide.md

 #### Scalability Requirements
 19. The architecture should support future addition of new contact types without major restructuring
-20. The system should support batch operations for importing/exporting contacts (future enhancement)
+20. The system should handle batch operations efficiently when processing multiple contacts simultaneously
 21. Database design should allow for easy addition of new fields to existing contact types

 #### Maintainability Requirements